-2 Introduction
+1 Introduction

-The ordering behaviour of bulk samples of equally-sized bubbles less than 1 mm in diameter - known as monodisperse microfoams - was first described somewhat incidentally by Bragg and Nye in the 1940s [1], in the context of their work on the two-dimensional bubble raft.
-The latter has remained popular up to the present day [2, 3, 4], but only recently has the nature of three-dimensional bubble crystals begun to be explored.
+The ordering behaviour of bulk samples of equally-sized bubbles less than 1 mm in diameter-known as monodisperse microfoams-was first described somewhat incidentally by Bragg and Nye in the 1940s,1 in the context of their work on the two-dimensional bubble raft.
+The latter has remained popular up to the present day,^{2-4} but only recently has the nature of three-dimensional bubble crystals begun to be explored.
 Many key questions about their nature remain unanswered.

-Optical experiments [5, 6, 7] have given only a superficial indication of structure, enough to stimulate theories that seek to explain an apparent preference for the fcc structure [8].
+Optical experiments^{5-7} have given only a superficial indication of structure, enough to stimulate theories that seek to explain an apparent preference for the fcc structure.8

 The development of advanced 3D imaging techniques has been the key to structural investigation of the internal arrangements in aqueous foams.
-In particular, X-ray tomography has been employed with success [9, 10].
-While such experiments have previously been confined to synchrotron facilities, where limited experimental time can severely restrict the scope of experiments, we have shown that technological advances now allow benchtop X-ray tomography to image wet aqueous foams [11].
-Initial experiments showed that the internal structure of the sample is more complicated than that of the surface layers.
+In particular, X-ray tomography has been employed with success. ^{9,10} While such experiments have previously been confined to synchrotron facilities, where limited experimental time can severely restrict the scope of experiments, we have shown that technological advances now allow benchtop X-ray tomography to image wet aqueous foams.
+11 Initial experiments showed that the internal structure of the sample is more complicated than that of the surface layers.

-In this paper, we expand upon this earlier work by investigating the ordering behaviour of a monodisperse microfoam composed of roughly 11,000 bubbles, which we image successively over the course of seven days.
-Through the use of perfluorohexane, the coarsening rate of the sample was lowered sufficiently for the sample to be considered monodisperse over the course of the experiment.
-In addition to modifying the structure, coarsening could also lead to significant blurring in the final 3D images due to motion during the 2-hour image acquisition time.

-In analysing the data, we use various measures of average and local structure, including the coordination number, the bond orientational order parameter and the translational order parameter.
+In this paper, we expand upon this earlier work by investigating the ordering behaviour of a monodisperse microfoam composed of roughly 11 000 bubbles, which we image successively over the course of seven days.
+Through the use of perfluorohexane (PFH), the coarsening rate of the sample was lowered sufficiently for the In analysing the data, we use various measures of average and local structure, including the coordination number, the bond orientational order parameter and the translational order parameter.
 These metrics allow us to precisely characterise and chart the evolving structure of our foam sample.
-In this way, we hope to demonstrate the effectiveness of 3D monodisperse microfoams as a model system for the examination and demonstration of crystal structures and their evolution in general, just as 2D rafts have been employed [1] ever since Bragg introduced them for that purpose.
+In this way, we hope to demonstrate the effectiveness of 3D monodisperse microfoams as a model system for the examination and demonstration of crystal structures and their evolution in general, just as 2D rafts have been employed ever since Bragg and Nye introduced them for that purpose.1